Calcutatator/BIP/BIP-15.md

 -  **1 weeks** proposal period for builders to apply for grants.
 -  **1 week** voting period for delegates to decide on which grantees get funded.

-This means the round will be completed on approximately **7 October 2023**, and at this point 50% of the funds will be vested over **3** months to the accepted builders.
+This means the round will be completed on approximately **7 November 2023**, and at this point 50% of the funds will be vested over **3** months to the accepted builders.

 Please reach out in the Bibliotheca DAO Discord with any questions, and we're excited to see what you build!